 An example will make the matter clear.
 Suppose we return to the road model, but this time we assume that the 100 farmers live in northern Michigan.
 We shall assume that road-repair work is impossible in the winter, but, on the other hand, people are too busy in the summer-crop season to engage in "politicking."
 The normal procedure, therefore, is to vote on all road repairs in the winter but have the actual work done in the following summer.
 By early spring all the road-repair bills have been enacted, but none has yet been implemented.
 If the bargaining in the winter has proceeded to full equilibrium, then every individual farmer faces the prospect of spending more of his income in purchasing road repairs than he would freely choose.
 Suppose, at this point, it was proposed that 1 per cent less repairing be done on each road during the summer.
-On our assumptions this alternative would be unanimously approved if presented, but such an alternative could never be selected under simple majority rule.18
+On our assumptions this alternative would be unanimously approved if presented, but such an alternative could never be selected under simple majority rule.
+100

 Thus, reaching decisions by a series of less-than-unanimous votes interconnected by logrolling violates the nonimposition criteria.
-Since we have pointed out at great length that the outcome will be nonoptimal, this does
+Since we have pointed out at great length that the outcome will be nonoptimal, this does not disturb us greatly.

-18. This motion would be dominated by proposals to reduce repairs on 49 of the farmers' roads by 2 per cent.
-Further, if it were known in advance that this sort of thing would happen, then it would be taken into account by the people in constructing their logrolling bargains.
-They would offer 1 per cent more than they expected to pay and demand 1 per cent more than they expected to receive. not disturb us greatly.
 It should be recognized that an imposed decision, in Arrow's terminology, may be the best available outcome.
 To sum up, all means of reaching decisions by voting will, in at least some cases, reach rather unsatisfactory results.
 This fact should be taken into account in deciding whether some given activity should be carried on under conditions requiring decisions by voting, but it is not an insuperable obstacle to democratic government.